tars/tars/docs/en/options.md

 Default: `true`

 Creating the archive of the build.
 The archive is created in the folder with the build.
+If you have specified in package.json project file name, archive name will be taken out, otherwise it will 'build' by default + data creation build (accurate to second).

 ### ulimit